 - hardware materials (gpu card, 500 Gb of memory system) dedicated to the deployment of deep learning solutions for the training on big data.

-- Education: the candidate must hold a PhD in the field of machine learning
+- Experience: the candidate must hold a PhD in artificial intelligence or in digital imagery and during which he/she had to develop machine learning models

 - Languages: English required, French optional